 If you go on their homepage they’ll claim the tool is in beta right now and you can request early access.
-Don’t worry, our link will let you skip this step.
+Don’t worry, my link will let you skip this step.

 I think this is mainly a marketing strategy.
 Convertbox has been around for a while now and it’s a solid, production-ready tool.
 Once you request the early access you’ll land directly on a sales page with a Lifetime Deal.

 Actually, I love this approach.
 You have to pay a bit more upfront but at $395 forever it’s a steal.
 Most tools will cost you between $20 and $100 per month with strict limits.
 Convertbox basically has no limits except for the number of websites which you can increase by adding $95 and purchasing the pro version.
 That’s it.
 No additional costs forever.